Paul Oestreicher: Ministry

 From 1964 to 1969 he was the Secretary of the East-West Relations Advisory Committee of the British Council of Churches, continuing this role in an honorary capacity until 1985.
 He took an active part early on in the Christian Peace Conference (Prague) and in 1964 was elected to its executive committee.
 On account of his critique of Soviet policies he was expelled from the Executive in 1968.
 He said his 'parish' stretched from East Berlin to Vladivostok, and he paid 77 pastoral visits to East Germany before the fall of the Berlin Wall.

-He was a member of the General Synod of the Church of England from 1970–81 and 1995–97.
+He was a member of the General Synod of the Church of England from 1970 to 1981 and 1995 to 1997.

 From 1968 to 1981 Oestreicher was appointed the parish priest of the Church of the Ascension, Blackheath by John Robinson (bishop of Woolwich).
 During this time he appointed Deaconess Elsie Baker to lead the pastoral work of the parish, well ahead of the ordination of women to the priesthood.
 The Church of England eventually ordained her in her 85th year.
 Oestreicher was a founding member of the Movement for the Ordination of Women.

 In 1974 in his personal capacity, he was invited by the West German Minister of Justice, and the families of the prisoners, to help bring to an end a long-lasting hunger strike by the imprisoned members of the Red Army Faction, which had led to deaths inside and, in retaliation, outside the prison system.
 This entailed mediating between Attorney-General Siegfried Buback and the prisoners.
 Although partially successful, this mission did not prevent the subsequent deaths of the leading RAF prisoners.

 In 1979 he encouraged Helen Bamber to set up the Medical Foundation for Care of Victims of Torture.
 In 1995 he became President of Action by Christians Against Torture.